great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_in_azure_blob_storage.md

 ## 5. Confirm that the new Expectation Suites have been added

-If you have copied your existing Expectation Suites to Azure Blob Storage, run the following Python command to confirm that Great Expectations can find them:
+If you copied your existing Expectation Suites to Azure Blob Storage, run the following Python command to confirm that Great Expectations can find them:

 <!--A snippet is required for this code block.-->